Cordeval/fari-app/docs/fari-wiki.md

 ### Saving

-During a game session, there a very high probably that have to cancel the session early, but you probably don't want to loose your current scene and all the index cards you've added so far.
+During a game session, you might not be able to complete a scene before running out of time to play, but you probably don't want to loose your current scene and all the index cards you've added so far.

-No worries, simply click the `Save Scene` button and Fari will save your scene so that you can load it in another game session.
+No worries!
+Simply click the `Save Scene` button and Fari will save your scene so that you can load it in a later game session.

 ### Loading Scenes

-Wether you had to leave your last game session early or you've prepared scenes in advance for tonights game, Fari lets you load scenes on the fly during your session so that you are always on top of your game.
+Whether you had to end your last game session early, or you've prepared scenes in advance for tonight's game, Fari lets you load scenes on the fly during your session so that you are always on top of your game.

-Use the `...` menu on the right and either click `Load Scene` or `Clone And Load Scene`
+Use the `...` menu on the right and either click `Load Scene` or `Clone And Load Scene`.

 ![Loading a Scene](https://gyazo.com/5f093ab4cdf5783d1f61818d1120251f.png)

 ## Offline Access

-Fari is kind of like a desktop application that runs in your browser.
+Fari is like a desktop application that runs in your browser.

 It doesn't have any servers or databases to store your data.
 You are 100% in control of your data because it lives inside your browser's local storage on your computer.

-But when you are playing an online game, Fari acts as a gateway so that you can see other people's data.
-Things like the current scene in play or players' character sheets.
+When you are playing an online game, Fari acts as a gateway so that you can see other people's data such as the current scene in play or players' character sheets.

-So, Fari is like a **virtual table** that lets you share temporarily data with others.
+So, Fari is like a **virtual table** that lets you temporarily share data with others.
 When you leave that table and close your browser's tab, you take with you your character sheet and put it in your **backpack**.

 Because of that, it's not directly possible to see other people's data without sitting at the **table**.

 But, Fari has a mechanism in place that lets you see data that doesn't belong to you using what we call the `Stored Toggle`.

-When opening a character sheet inside an online game and clicking on the `Stored Toggle`, Fari will act has your personal assistant and keep an up to date copy of that character sheet in your **backpack** so that you can consult it later without sitting at the **table**.
+When opening a character sheet inside an online game and clicking on the `Stored Toggle`, Fari will act as your personal assistant and keep an up to date copy of that character sheet in your **backpack** so that you can consult it later without sitting at the **table**.

-> A word of caution, if modify a character sheet that you aren't the true owner of and join an online game later, Fari might override those changes if the owner also modified the sheet on their end.
+> A word of caution, if you modify a character sheet that you aren't the true owner of and join an online game later, Fari might override your changes if the owner also modified the sheet on their end.

 ![Stored Toggle](https://gyazo.com/ea063d783e6d026ee077d4d94e5f6c91.png)

 > #### Load VS Clone and Load
 >
-> Everytime you create something in Fari, Fari creates a unique identifier and attach it to what you created.
+> Every time you create something in Fari, Fari creates a unique identifier and attaches it to what you created.
 >
 > When you `Load a Scene`, you are truly loading _this_ scene.
 Which means that if you click `Save` during your game session, you will modify the scene you loaded.
 >
 > When you `Clone and Load` a scene, Fari will clone that scene and assign it a new unique identifier.
 So modifications done during the game session will be done on the copy of the scene and not the original.
 >
-> This can be useful if for example you want to have a "Scene Template" that you want to use or something along those lines.
+> This can be useful if, for example, you want to have a "Scene Template" that you want to use repeatedly.

 # Managing Scenes